In this Article

 3. Allow the Skin to Breathe

 This is an important aspect of baby care that many parents neglect.
 You need to ensure that your baby’s skin is exposed to natural air as much as possible.
-Keep them naked or make them wear something soft and loose.
+Keep him naked or make him wear something soft and loose.

 Home Remedies for Prickly Heat

 You can also use the following home remedies to treat skin rashes in babies:

 Rubbing ice cubes on the rashes can do wonders.
 Wrap some ice cubes in cloth and gently press on the rashes.
 Do not keep it pressed for a long time.